Your Training Connection

-Programs are offered both on and off campus, during the day, evenings, and weekends and in a variety of delivery modes, including Web-based.
-They are structured to serve the various needs of a diverse clientele.
-The off-campus programs may be conducted at a variety of sites including public schools, community centers, business and industrial sites, technical training centers, and other convenient locations.
-BCS provides a broad range of programs and services including advanced technology and industry—specific training, personal and professional development, business support, specialized technology centers, work force development, services for special community groups, cultural enrichment, summer camps, and industrial and economic development.
+We offer classrooms and meeting spaces to accommodate any size group; off-campus programs may be conducted at a variety of sites including business and industrial sites, technical training centers, and other convenient locations.
+We provide a broad range of programs and services including advanced technology and industry-specific training, personal and professional development, business support, specialized technology centers, work force development and industrial and economic development.

 Computer Training Institute.
 The Computer Training Institute serves the computer training needs of the community by providing a variety of regularly scheduled courses for individuals who need to upgrade their skills in computer operations or who need to develop new skills.
 Courses available range from introductory- level courses for the novice user to advanced courses for the experienced user.
 The short, intensive courses focus on computer applications and programming.
 Hands-on training is emphasized, with each student having access to a computer system.
 Classes are available during both the day and evening and are offered on a selected basis at all college sites.
 Courses may be customized to focus on specific company needs and provided in special formats under contract.
 Classes may also be offered on-site using company facilities.